deepchecks/monitoring/docs/source/user-guide/tabular/tabular_production.rst

 * ``prediction_probas`` - A 2D numpy array of probabilities made by the model on the data.
 This is argument should be provided only for classification models, and is used to calculate metrics such as AUC that require probabilities.
   The array must have the same number of rows as the data, and the number of columns must match the number of classes.
-* ``labels`` - A Sequence of labels for each sample.
-Each item in the sequence must be a single label value, matching the corresponding sample in the data.
-  **Labels are the only component of the production data that can be updated or provided later on** (see the `Updating Labels <#updating-labels>`__ section below).
-To represent missing labels, use the ``None`` value.
 * ``samples_per_send`` - The number of samples to send in each request.
 This is useful when uploading large batches of data, to avoid sending too many samples in a single request.
 The default value is 10,000, and can be lowered if you encounter errors when uploading data with a large number of columns.